PX4/PX4-Devguide/en/contribute/README.md

 ### Weekly Dev Call {#dev_call}

-The PX4 dev team syncs up on platform technical details and in-depth analysis, there is also space in the agenda to discuss pull requests, major impacting issues and Q&A.
+The PX4 dev team syncs up on platform technical details and in-depth analysis.
+There is also space in the agenda to discuss pull requests, major impacting issues and Q&A.

 #### Who should attend: